naveen-tirupattur/tabulous/README.md

    - **Group Tabs (All Windows):** Group tabs across all open windows by domain name.
    - **Ungroup Tabs (Active Window):** Ungroup tabs within the active window.
    - **Ungroup Tabs (All Windows):** Ungroup tabs across all open windows.
-4. Click the "Submit" button to initiate the selected action.

 ## Folder Structure